Measuring the Impact of Your Research Papers and Videos [Video]

 ResearchGate and Kudos

-Link up with other researchers and make your research visible through ResearchGate’s online community.
+Link up with other researchers and make your research visible through ResearchGate's online community.
 This site allows you to share your research and track statistics on your viewer network.
-You may also consider setting up an account on Kudos to make your video accessible to broader audiences.
+Consider setting up an account on Kudos to make your video accessible to broader audiences.

 View the Impact of Your Research Video

 YouTube offers several metrics for tracking your video's viewership: